microsoft/vscode-docs/docs/python/tutorial-django.md

 1. In the list that appears, select **html**.
 (The option may appear as "html.json" in the **Existing Snippets** section of the list if you've created snippets previously.)

-1. After VS code opens `html.json`, add the code below within the existing curly braces.
-(The explanatory comments, not shown here, describe details such as how the `$0` line indicates where VS Code places the cursor after inserting a snippet):
+1. After VS code opens `html.json`, add the code below within the existing curly braces:

     ```json
     "Django Tutorial: template extending layout.html": {